AdobeDocs/journey-optimizer-learn.en/help/summit-lab-assets/install-mobile-app.md

     You should now be able to launch the * SecureFinancial app** on your iPhone:

-1. Open the app.

-1. On the pop-up, click **Allow**, to allow the DX Demo app to send you notifications.

 >[!TAB Android]

-## Android
+## Install the App on an Android device:

-On Android, download and install the APK by following the alert instructions shown here:
+On Android, download and install the APP by following the alert instructions shown here:

 ![Android download screen](/help/summit/l820-lab-workbook/assets/1-2-5-android-download.jpg "Android download screen"){width="250" align="center" zoomable="yes"}
 <br>